 In Connecticut, which was especially hard hit by Irene and a freak October snow storm last year, regulators are closely monitoring efforts to restore electricity to the 350,000 residents left without power by Sandy.
 The state’s two largest utilities promised service would be restored to most customers early next week.

 The Connecticut Public Utilities Regulatory Authority investigated the utilities’ response to last year’s storms and Chairman Arthur House said in a telephone interview that he wouldn’t rule out another round of hearings centered on Sandy.

 “The utilities are better prepared with crews on the ground, but whether they are adequately prepared remains to be seen and also whether they are using their assets and resources effectively,” Senator Blumenthal said.
 “The proof is in the results, and so far the results have failed to satisfy a lot of people.”

-Northeast Utilities (NU), owner of Connecticut Light & Power, estimates most of its customers will have electricity back by Nov.
+Northeast Utilities (NU:US), owner of Connecticut Light & Power, estimates most of its customers will have electricity back by Nov.
 6, Frank Poirot, a spokesman for the company, said in an e- mail yesterday.
 UIL Holdings Corp.
-(UIL)’s United Illuminating will restore electricity to 95 percent of its customers by the end of Nov.
+(UIL:US)’s United Illuminating will restore electricity to 95 percent of its customers by the end of Nov.
 5, according to a statement yesterday.

 With utilities from Georgia to Maine and as far west as Michigan seeing their grids damaged by Sandy’s winds and rains, lawmakers and consumer advocates will be able to quickly identify companies whose planning and clean-up efforts fell behind their peers, Brothwell said.